mleverance/sc_shell_lessons/02-navigating-files-directories.md

 ```sh
 $ cd Desktop/data-shell/data
 ```
+Check that we’ve moved to the right place by running pwd

 **So far, when specifying directory names, we've been using relative paths.**
 A relative path is a file path that is relative to the current working directory.